Coffeegerm/GlucoseGuide/README.md

-# Material Logbook
+# Glucose Guide

-Material Logbook is a diabetic logbook that is aimed to be simple and easy to use, but pack the features any user might need or want from their logbook.
+Glucose Guide is a diabetic logbook that is aimed to be simple and easy to use, but pack the features any user might need or want from their logbook.
 If there is a feature missing from the app that you wish to see, please make an issue and I'll try to add the feature in a future update.